RickyYL/Ray-Tracer-in-Java/README.md

 * Sep 28, 2016: Working on `Sampler` classes.
 Correlation with `World` and `ViewPlane` needs to be fixed.
 * Oct 1, 2016: Beginning to write rendering methods with materials, lights, and BRDFs.
 * Oct 1, 2016: Writing unit tests for all classes.
+* Oct 15, 2016: Now it works.
+The following work is to improve samplers, brdfs, and find a good way to test each modulo efficiently.

 ## Style List